Michelle Pfeiffer: Public image

 Media commentators noted that Pfeiffer had unexpectedly become a "pop-music muse" in 2014; her name is mentioned in two of the year's most popular songs: "Uptown Funk" by Mark Ronson featuring Bruno Mars, and "Riptide" by Vance Joy.
 Joy was particularly inspired by Pfeiffer's transformation from Selina Kyle into Catwoman in Batman Returns, whereas Ronson cited The Fabulous Baker Boys as his favorite Pfeiffer film.
+In 2021, singer-songwriter Ethel Cain released her debut single "Michelle Pfeiffer", which the artist named after the actress because "I've always ... thought she was a picture perfect bombshell".
 Australian cricketers speak of "getting a Michelle" when they take five wickets in an innings.
 In cricketing parlance, this is referred to as a "five for", a near-homophone for "Pfeiffer", which resulted in the nickname "Michelle".
+M3GAN 2.0 (2025) director, Gerard Johnstone, revealed that Pfeiffer was the original inspiration behind the film's counterpoint robot, AMELIA.

 Other ventures

 Product and endorsements

 In 2005, Pfeiffer served as the face of Giorgio Armani's spring campaign; the designer has often dressed her for public appearances.

 In 2019, she launched a collection of fine fragrances called Henry Rose.
 It is the first fine fragrance line to be both Cradle to Cradle Certified and EWG Verified.

-On December 7, 2022 she promoted the line on The Tonight Show.
-It was even featured as one of the smells in the game called "Sniff Cup Flip Cup" she played against Jimmy Fallon.
+In 2025, Pfeiffer fronted fashion house Yves Saint Laurent's Summer 2025 collection.

 Philanthropy

-Having been a smoker for ten years, and having a niece who suffered from leukemia for ten years, Pfeiffer decided to support the American Cancer Society.
+Having been a smoker for ten years (she quit in 1992), and having a niece who suffered from leukemia for ten years, Pfeiffer decided to support the American Cancer Society.
 She also supports the Humane Society.
 In 2016, she attended the Healthy Child Healthy World's L.A.
 Gala for people who lead organizations for children's environmental health.
-In December that year, Pfeiffer, who is a vegan, joined the board of directors for Environmental Working Group, an advocacy group based in Washington.
+In December that year, Pfeiffer, who was vegan at the time, joined the board of directors for Environmental Working Group, an advocacy group based in Washington.
 D.C.